friends-of-presta/security-advisories/_posts/2024-02-29-supernewsletter.md

 severity: "medium (7.5), GDPR violation"
 ---

-In the module "Super Newsletter" (supernewsletter) up to version 1.4.21 (DANGER : all versions) from Webbax for PrestaShop, a guest can access to a secret of the PrestaShop.
+In the module "Super Newsletter" (supernewsletter) up to version 1.4.21 (DANGER : all versions) from Webbax for PrestaShop, a guest can access a secret of PrestaShop.

 ## Summary